sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 ### 🧠 Summary
 Sorting helps organize data clearly, while ranking is essential for identifying top performers or highest values.
 These operations are widely used in **EDA, reporting, and feature engineering**.

+## 🧩 Day 36 - Handling Outliers in Pandas

+### 🔹 Topics Covered
+- What are outliers and why they matter
+- Detecting outliers using IQR (Interquartile Range)
+- Removing outliers using IQR rule
+- Capping outliers (Winsorization) using `np.where()`

+### 🧠 Summary
+Outliers can distort insights and affect machine-learning models.
+Using IQR, we can identify and treat extreme values.
+Techniques like **removal and capping** help keep the data distribution realistic and model-friendly.